-The clinical data standards for HCRS were developed by interRAI, an international research network, and modified with its permission for Canadian use.
+The clinical data standards for HCRS were developed by interRAI External link, opens in new window, an international research network, and modified with its permission for Canadian use.
 The interRAI Resident Assessment Instrument—Home Care (RAI-HC)© is used to identify the preferences, needs and strengths of long-term home care clients.
 The interRAI Contact Assessment (interRAI CA)© captures a brief profile of all people served through screening or home care intake processes.

 Client information is entered into a computer at the point of care.
 Real-time reports flag resident risks and inform care planning.
 The information then flows to CIHI.
 With no additional collection effort, evidence is available to guide care and system-wide planning as well as quality improvement.